Introduction to NC Temples

 During the COVID-19 pandemic, extensive online programs were initiated starting in March 2020.
 Through our YouTube channel, various virtual programs including dharma talks have been made available.

 Won-Buddhism has now entered its second century, and communities in many countries are growing and flourishing.
 The growth of dharma work in North Carolina reflects this global vitality.
-Three kyomunims currently reside and work in the North Carolina Temples.
-Rev. WonGong So was joined by Rev. ZiYoung Kang in 2021 and Rev. Shaun Song in 2022.
-Prior to Rev. Kang and Rev. Song’s arrival, four other kyomunims served these Temples with significant contributions to the growth of our dharma communities:
+Two kyomunims currently reside and work in the North Carolina Temples.
+Rev. WonGong So was joined by Rev. Shaun Song in 2022.
+Prior to Rev. Song’s arrival, five other kyomunims served these Temples with significant contributions to the growth of our dharma communities:

 Rev. ZiYoung Kang (2021-2023)